Our approach

 We subscribe to a number of external principles, charters and standards that reflect our values and commitment to ESG principles – and allow our stakeholders to hold us accountable.
 Our participation in industry initiatives enables us to inform and influence global standards and practices as well as gain insight into emerging expectations, issues and risks.

-AngloGold Ashanti is a member of the ICMM and is committed to the 10 principles, eight position statements and performance expectations that guide member companies on improving their sustainability performance.
-ICMM member companies report on their sustainability performance publicly every year, and in line with the standards set by the GRI. www.icmm.com
+AngloGold Ashanti is a member of the ICMM and is committed to its principles, position statements and performance expectations that guide member companies on continuously improving their sustainability performance.
+ICMM member companies commit to reporting on their sustainability performance publicly every year in line with the standards set by the GRI. www.icmm.com

 The International Cyanide Management Code (ICMI) for the manufacture, transport, and use of cyanide in the production of gold was developed by a multi-stakeholder steering committee under the guidance of the United Nations Environmental Programme (UNEP) and the then International Council on Metals and the Environment (ICME).